maheshj01/searchfield/README.md

 - `emptyWidget`: Custom Widget to show when search returns empty Results (defaults to `SizedBox.shrink`)
 - `enabled`: Defines whether to enable the searchfield defaults to `true`
 - `focusNode` : FocusNode to interact with the searchfield.
-- `hasOverlay` : shows floating suggestions on top of the Ui if disabled the suggestions will be shown along the searchInput. if not specified defaults to `true`.
 - `hint` : hint for the search Input.
 - `initialValue` : The initial value to be set in searchfield when its rendered, if not specified it will be empty.
 - `inputType`: Keyboard Type for SearchField